Benkess/isaac_ros2/docs/full_CRAL_guide/cral_user_setup.md

 This describes the user setup process for this package. **Normal users should start here.** All commands should be run in a terminal window.

+> Note: These docs are located at /localtmp/isaac_ros2/ on the lab computer.

 ---

 ## Accessing the Lab Computer on the UVA CS Server